flohero/Spongebot/README.md

 # Build
 To run this Project you need a postgresql instance and a webserver like apache2.

-1. Build the go app, with go modules enabled
+1. Build the go app, with go modules enabled.
 2. Then rename `.env.sample` to `.env` and add the required informations, like postgresql host, port, discord bot token, etc.
-3. The angular website is located in the `website` directory
+3. The angular website is located in the `website` directory.
-4. Before you can build the website you have to add the host entry in `website/environment/environment.prod.ts`
+4. Before you can build the website you have to add the host entry in `website/environment/environment.prod.ts`.
-5. Then build the website with `npm run-script "build prod"`
+5. Then build the website with `npm run-script "build go"`, this will build the website and put the output in the `static` folder in the parentdirectory of the website.
-6. After that copy the content of `website/dist/website` to your webserver
-7. Now you can run the go app you build at step 1
+6. Now you can run the go app you build at step 1.
-8. The bot should come online on your discord server
+7. The bot should come online on your discord server and the website should be available under port `:80`.

 > NOTE: Right now the bot needs admin rights on the discord server to properply function.